Delving into the Phenomenology of Very Special Relativity: From Subatomic Particles to Binary Stars: Non-Relativistic Limit for VSR through Foldy-Wouthuysen

 \subsection{Higher Order Corrections}

 The results just obtained do not allow us to use the qBOUNCE experiment to directly place constraints on the VSR parameters.
-That is because, at 0PN-order, $\lambda$ always enters the equations in the exact way to form $m_f$, and since the neutron mass $m_f$ in this context is just a parameter usually obtained from other measurements, we have no way to disentangle the Dirac and VSR contributions.\\ Nevertheless, when going further into the $\nicefrac{1}{c}-$expansion, the situation is different.
+That is because, at 0PN-order, $\lambda$ enters the non-relativistic Hamiltonian just to correct the particle mass from its Dirac value $m$ to the effective VSR one $m_f$, and since the neutron mass $m_f$ in this context is just a parameter usually obtained from other measurements, we have no way to disentangle the Dirac and VSR contributions.\\ Nevertheless, when going further into the $\nicefrac{1}{c}-$expansion, the situation is different.
 1PN corrections are already extremely tiny in the standard context of the curved Dirac equation \cite{PhysRevD.109.064085}, so we only focus on 0.5PN.
 In the non-rotating LI case, indeed, there are no 0.5PN contributions, implying that we could safely expect all of them to be VSR related.
 Realizing a similar dimensional analysis to that of Section \ref{sec:orderofpert} we have the following possible combinations

 where, once again, we excluded non-VSR contributions with an odd number of $p$.
 Those new structures in \eqref{perturbativestructures2}, if present, would lead to completely novel repercussions originating, for example, from VSR terms such as $\sim \sigma^{ij} \tilde n_i \partial_j v $ that would induce spin-dependent effects.
 This would readily enable us to use the qBOUNCE observations to constrain VSR and its anisotropic nature from different but complementary viewing angles.
 For those reasons, at the moment we are extending our analysis to the 0.5PN order, hoping to find some novel implications. \\ Another limitation of our current analysis, which we wish to overcome in the future, is the absence of observer rotation.
 In fact, when describing laboratories on Earth's surface, rotational effects are certainly worth considering, as they could naturally lead to additional 0.5PN corrections.